 When it came to distribution, some women operated on a truly massive scale.
 Take Willie Carter Sharpe, who earned the title of the “Rum-Running Queen” of Franklin County, Virginia.
 She wasn’t just making small batches for her neighbors; she was a logistical mastermind.
 Behind the wheel of her high-powered car, she successfully hauled an estimated 220,000 gallons of moonshine between 1926 and 1931.
 Her story showcases the incredible efficiency and scale of these female-run operations, proving they could compete with and even surpass the most notorious male gangsters of the era in both volume and profit.

-Perfecting the Recipe
+Perfecting the Family Recipe

 For many of these women, moonshining was more than a crime—it was a craft.
 Driven by poverty, Maggie Bailey began making her own whiskey at just 17, giving her years to perfect her recipe and build a loyal customer base that valued her quality product.
 This commitment to excellence was also a key to financial success.
 Bessie Starkman-Perri’s bootlegging business in Ontario was so profitable it generated over $1 million a year, which is more than $13 million today.
 These women bootleggers were true entrepreneurs who understood that a superior product was the foundation of a lasting empire.